datastax/pulsar-helm-chart/README.md

 [![CircleCI](https://circleci.com/gh/datastax/pulsar-helm-chart.svg?style=svg)](https://circleci.com/gh/datastax/pulsar-helm-chart)
 [![LICENSE](https://img.shields.io/hexpm/l/pulsar.svg)](https://github.com/datastax/pulsar-helm-chart/blob/master/LICENSE)

-# Helm Chart for an Apache Pulsar Cluster
+# [DEPRECATED] Helm Chart for an Apache Pulsar Cluster

+**⚠️ DEPRECATION NOTICE: This Helm chart is deprecated and will no longer receive updates.**

+Please migrate to [KAAP (Kubernetes Autoscaling Airspace for Apache Pulsar)](https://github.com/datastax/kaap/) for your Apache Pulsar deployments on Kubernetes.
+KAAP provides an operator-based approach for managing Pulsar clusters with enhanced features and better resource management.

+---

 This Helm chart configures an Apache Pulsar cluster.
 It is designed for production use, but can also be used in local development environments with the proper settings.